tanwanjern/maybank-place-finder/README.md

 ## Project Overview

-Place Finder is a full-featured location discovery application that allows users to:
+Place Finder is a location discovery application that allows users to:
 - Search for places using Google Places API and Google Place Autocomplete API
 - View places on an interactive map
 - Get detailed information about each location